TrashPandaCode/reports/ia-final/contributions/markus.typ

   ==== Landing Page, Level Selection and Kaplay

-  As mentioned at the beginning of my contribution section, the development phase started a little bit rough for me.
+  As mentioned at the beginning of my contribution section, the development phase started kind of rough for me.
 We as a team agreed on setting up the development environment together so everyone is included and knows how to set up the project on his computer.
-However, due to the lack of communication this didn't work out as planned.
+However, due to miscommunication this didn't work out as planned.
 This led to me being a little bit lost in the beginning and not knowing what to do next, which is of course also my fault.
-Additionally I wasn't able to start with the game development part right away and also due to time management issues my start tended to be a little bit slow.
+I wasn't able to start with the game development part right away which in addition to time management issues caused my start to be very slow.

   However, I started using some time to work my self into the `kaplay game engine` to get a better understanding of how to use it and how to make it interact with the nodes.
 This also gave me a perspective on what levels are actually possible and how to implement them.
 Furthermore I also started setting up a level document with the game development team to have a first `overview of the levels` we wanted to create, how they should be structured and what nodes would be needed.
 This also helped us figuring out which `tutorial levels` we should implement in order to explain certain, more complex, nodes.

   In the first weeks of development I also tried to give feedback and work on the `landing page` including the `level selection` part.
-I for example worked on the level navigation and made sure that the levels are displayed correctly.
-Simultaneously I was working on smaller parts of the landing page such as the visual feedback when hovering over certain elements such as buttons.
+I worked on the level navigation and made sure that the levels are displayed correctly.
+Simultaneously I was working on smaller parts of the landing page like the visual feedback when hovering over certain elements such as buttons.
 This was at the end of April.

   ==== Introduction and Navigation of the Game